xpack/xpack-build-box/README.md

   machine (see the `ubuntu` folder)
 - distribution builds, intended for xPack binary distributions and running on most modern machines

+The main use cases of XBBs are distributionbuilds, but they can be used for native builds as well.

 Generally, xPack binaries are available for the following platforms: